Sonakshi Sinha Apologizes To Valmiki Samaj For Her Bh*ngi Remark; Says It Was Unintentional

 Sonakshi Sinha landed in trouble with the Valmiki Samaj for a comment she made recently.
 During an interview, the actress had used the word 'bh*ngi' to describe her airport looks.
 After the Samaj flared up in anger against her usage of the word, Sonakshi issued a public apology on her social media.

 When answering a question posed by Siddharth Kanan regarding her airport looks, Sonakshi had responded with the word 'bh*ngi', to which the Valmiki Community took offence.
-Angry members of the community even burned up an effigy of Sonakshi in Moradabad, Uttar Pradesh.
+Angry members of the community even burned an effigy of Sonakshi in Moradabad, Uttar Pradesh.

 The Kalank actress has issued a statement of apology on her Twitter.
 "With reference to an interview I did with Siddharth Kanan on July 23, 2019, I place on record that I have tremendous regard and respect for the Valmiki Samaj and all their valuable contributions to our society and country.
 If any person or community has been hurt by the usage of any word by me, despite it being unintentional and un-derogatory to anyone, I humbly apologize for the same," she wrote.